 The mission of BioCrossroads is to serve as a catalyst for the continued growth of Indiana's robust life sciences industry.
 By doing so, we will create an environment that provides more economic opportunity and a thriving entrepreneurial network as well as better healthcare for our communities and inspiration for young talent.

 BioCrossroads is a catalyst for life sciences ideas.
-Whether it’s providing funding, launching new businesses, or partnering with our state’s research institutions, global companies, philanthropic organizations and government, BioCrossroads is advancing Indiana’s next generation of growth and innovation.
+Whether it’s providing funding, launching new initiatives like the Indiana Biosciences Research Institute, or partnering with our state’s research institutions, global companies, philanthropic organizations and government, BioCrossroads is advancing Indiana’s next generation of growth and innovation.
 We make connections for Indiana’s life sciences companies and work to accelerate their success.